GlenDC/L10n.unity/package/Assets/L20n/README.txt

 ---

-You can see all the different parts of this plugin in action by taking a look at the `L20n/examples/demo` project.
+You can see all the different parts of this plugin in action by taking a look at the scenes in `L20n/examples`.

 What follows is a more technical description.